 Mayonnaise is arguably the best condiment for the keto diet.
-Not only does it add a satisfying creaminess to keto meals, but mayo can provide us with a zero-carb source of healthy fats, micronutrients, and antioxidants as well.
+Not only does it add a satisfying creaminess to keto-friendly meals, but keto mayo can provide us with a zero-carb source of healthy fats, micronutrients, and antioxidants as well.

-In this guide, we will walk you through the world of mayo from the store shelves to your kitchen with all the information you need to make the best choice for your keto lifestyle.
+In this guide, we will walk you through the world of mayo, from the best store-bought options to your keto friendly kitchen, with all the information you need to make the best choices for your keto lifestyle.

-Here’s a quick overview of the mayo-related topics we will cover in this post:
+Here’s a quick overview of the mayo-related topics we will cover:

 - What is mayo?